dcsp3/dxp232/agda/Syntax.lagda.md

 | Operation Level | Parameters, paths, request bodies, responses, endpoints | `paths` and their nested operations |
 | API Level | Top-level API definition and metadata | Root OpenAPI document (`info`, `paths`, `components`) |

+>A direct translation of an OpenAPI spec to this syntax is given in [`ExampleTodoAPI.lagda.md`](./ExampleTodoAPI.lagda.md).

 ---

 ```agda